 Revised by a 13 (for) to 0 (against) vote of the Program in Ecology Faculty, 8 October 2007.
 Revised by a 20 (for) to 0 (against) vote of the Program in Ecology Faculty, 11 December 2009.

 Graduate students admitted to the Program will have a home department, which will typically be the home department of the respective committee chair or co-chair.
 Funding in the form of graduate assistantships and tuition waivers will often come from state-funded Graduate Assistantships and individual faculty grants administered through the home departments.
-Home departments may impose obligations on students, including attendance at departmental seminars and other functions, but home departments may not impose any curricular obligations on students beyond the Program in Ecology curriculum.
-Students pursuing degrees within the Program in Ecology are expected to attend PiE speaker's series and other PiE functions as they arise.
+Home departments may impose obligations on students, including attendance at departmental seminars and other functions, but home departments may not impose any curricular obligations on students beyond those required by the Program in Ecology and Evolution.
+Students pursuing degrees within the Program in Ecology and Evolution are expected to attend PiEE symposium and other PiEE functions as they arise.

-The Program in Ecology is expected to produce PhDs with broad perspectives in the field of ecology.
+The Program in Ecology and Evolution is expected to produce PhDs with broad perspectives in the field of ecology.
 The Program aspires to educate scientists who are:

 Only students seeking a doctoral degree will be admitted into the Program.
-Minimum criteria for admission to the Program in Ecology are:
+Minimum criteria for admission to the Program in Ecology and Evolution are:

 Advisory Committee.
-Before the end of the second semester of study, the student should nominate a five-member Advisory Committee to the Graduate School.
-At least three members of the committee, including the committee chair (usually the student's advisor), will be members of the PiE Faculty.
+Before the end of the second semester of study, the student should nominate a five-member Advisory Committee to the University of Wyoming office of the Registrar.
+At least three members of the committee, including the committee chair (usually the student's advisor), will be members of the PiEE Faculty.
 One other member, who will serve as Graduate School representative, must be from outside the home department of the major advisor, although (s)he can be a faculty member in a department that participates in the Program.
 The committee will advise the student on his/her program of graduate study, execute and evaluate the student's preliminary examination, evaluate the student's dissertation proposal and dissertation, and conduct the student's dissertation defense.

 Program of Study.
-All students are required to take ECOL 5100 or equivalent.
-This course should be taken during the first year of residency.
-All students are required to take ECOL 5550 no sooner than the fourth and no later than the eighth semester of study.
+All students are required to take ECOL 5100 or equivalent, preferably during the first year of residency.
+Also, students will be encouraged to take pertinent courses offered by PiEE faculty and affiliates or special offerings listed under the ECOL designations.
 Exceptions or substitutions of these requirements are subject to approval by the Graduate Affairs Committee.

 Admission to Candidacy.
-Admission to candidacy for the Ph.D. requires two steps: 1) providing evidence that the student is prepared to identify a research question, design an approach for investigating that question, and a plan for executing the approach, all in the format of an NSF-style research proposal, and 2) illustrating adequate proficiency in the subject matter of ecology through a process involving both written and oral exams.
+Admission to candidacy for the Ph.D. requires two steps: 1) providing evidence that the student is prepared to identify a research question, design an approach for investigating that question, and a plan for executing the approach, and 2) illustrating adequate proficiency in the subject matter of ecology through a process involving both written and oral exams.

 Proposal.
-Students must submit a NSF-style proposal to their committee outlining their project, typically by the end of the fourth semester.
+Students must submit a proposal outlining their project (preferably following the NSF guidelines for dissertation improvement grants) to their committee, typically by the end of the fourth semester (for procedures involving extenuating circumstances see annual progress report).
 Each committee member will provide feedback to the student on the proposed research and indicate approval of the proposal or request revision.
 The proposal must be approved by all committee members prior to starting the preliminary exams.